IBM/aspera-cli/docs/README.erb.md

 Lets first setup a script that will be used in the sceduler and sets up the environment.

-Example of startup script `cron_ascli`, which sets the Ruby environment and adds some timeout protection:
+Example of startup script `cron_<%=cmd%>`, which sets the Ruby environment and adds some timeout protection:

 ```
 #!/bin/bash